 The study provides (i) a general description of the terrestrial vertebrate fauna of the project area and adjacent areas, (ii) a review of the fauna likely to occur in the project area, and likely presence of Species of Conservation Concern (SCC), (iii) an assessment of the habitat associations of the faunal components and the potential impacts associated with the construction and operation of the powerline and substations, (iv) and, where possible, provides guidance on the alternative routes based on the resident fauna and their associated habitats.
-The investigation focused on a 1km wide corridor for each of the proposed alternative routes, the proposed Narina substations, as well as the larger project area to incorporate potential alignment changes.
+The investigation focused on a 1km wide corridor for each of the proposed alternative routes, as well as the larger project area to incorporate potential alignment changes.

 To give insight into the faunal components of the project area, the desktop faunal assessment used spatial planning tools to identify protected areas and areas of special concern within the greater project area.
-Identified areas include Formal Protected Areas (NBA, 2011), Critical Biodiversity Areas, and Wetlands and Rivers (NFEPA).
+Identified areas include Formal Protected Areas (NBA, 2011), Critical Biodiversity Areas (CBA's), and Wetlands and Rivers (NFEPA).
 These were all mapped to spatially reference and relate these areas to the proposed alternative power line routes.
+Priority faunal areas for amphibians, reptiles, and mammals were identified and mapped using the Succulent Karoo Ecosystem Programme (SKEP) expert map database.
+Two mammal priority areas, one amphibian priority area, and one reptile priority area were identified in the project area.

-According to historical records, 69 species of reptile, 22 species of frog and toad, and 90 species of mammals have distribution ranges which include or are part of the project area (ADU, 2015; IUCN, 2015).
-Of the 69 species of reptile, one is listed as Vulnerable on the South African (SA) Red Data List.
+According to historical records, 82 species of reptile, 19 species of frog and toad, and 99 species of mammals have distribution ranges which include or are part of the project area (ADU, 2015; IUCN, 2015; SABAP2 2016).
+Of the 82 species of reptile, one is listed as Endangered and one as Near Threatened on the South African (SA) Red Data List.
 Three species appear on Appendix II of the Convention on International Trade in Endangered Species (CITES).
-All lizards and tortoises are listed as a schedule II species on the Provincial Nature Conservation Ordinance (PNCO-1974) lists for the Western Cape Province.
+All lizards and tortoises are listed as a schedule II species on the Provincial Nature Conservation Ordinance (PNCO-1974) lists for the Western and Eastern Cape Provinces.
+The project area contains 5 tortoise species, making it the "tortoise capital of the world" (Cowling & Pierce, 2009).
 The project area contains no Threatened or Protected Species (TOPS) reptilian species as defined and listed on the National Environmental Management: Biodiversity Act (2004).

-Of the 22 species of frog and toad likely to occur within the project area, only the Knysna Leaf-Folding Frog (Afrixalus knysnae) is listed as Endangered on the SA Red List (ADU, 2015).
+Of the 19 species of frog and toad likely to occur within the project area, only the Near Threatened Giant Bullfrog (Pyxicephalus adspersus) is listed on the SA Red List (ADU, 2015).
 However, all frogs and toads are listed as Schedule II species on the PNCO list and are therefore protected species that cannot be removed without a permit.

-One Endangered, one Protected, and one Vulnerable mammal species have distributions that coincide with the project area and are listed as TOPS species on the National Environmental Management: Biodiversity Act (NEMBA).
-Additionally, 8 species are listed on the International Union for Conservation of Nature (IUCN) Red Data List under varying statuses.
+One Critically Endangered, one Endangered, two Protected, and one Vulnerable mammal species have distributions that coincide with the project area and are listed as TOPS species on the National Environmental Management: Biodiversity Act (NEMBA).
+Additionally, 12 species are listed on the International Union for Conservation of Nature (IUCN) Red Data List under varying statuses.
+The Critically Endangered Riverine Rabbit (Bunolagus monticularis) is one of the most endangered mammals in the world, with an estimated 250 living adults remaining in the wild.
+Habitat suitable for this species is found in the northern sections of both proposed route options.

-The study identified the following areas as sensitive from a faunal perspective:
+The study identified the following areas as highly sensitive from a faunal perspective (Figure 1):